ash2q/into_madness/README.md

 * PATK -- physical attack damage.
 * PDEF -- physical damage reduction/defense
 * AGLT -- agility.
 How fast ENG is recharged, walk speed
-* FOCS -- focus.
+* INT -- intelligence.
 How fast CLR is recharged, parry damage
 * LUCK -- luck.
+Critical hit %chance.

+Points go from 1 to 100.
+One point of each stat

 # Player Aspects